 How do you fight the coronavirus with a healthy immune system?
 I live in Orlando, Florida, and this week our mayor issued a mandatory stay at home order because of the coronavirus.
 The only time we can leave our homes is for medical reasons, food, exercise, walking the dog, and work supplies.
-Many people are also reading the 9 most deadly viruses – could the next one destroy mankind.

 It does not sound like a severe stay at home option with so many valid reasons to leave home, but it is the United States of America.
 I agree with the medical and food exception, but how can exercise be a valid reason to leave home.
 You can perform many exercises in your house.
 The federal government promises to pay everyone’s salary, who is unemployed, and give everyone else a check for emergency spending.

 New York is the hardest-hit state with 33,000 cases.
 Florida is number six, with 1,977 cases.
 I am sure the government under-reported the number of cases because there is a shortage of test.
 The number of cases is doubling and tripling every three to four days across the country.
-As a country, our numbers are going to be higher than most other countries because of our liberties, socializing, traveling, and population size.
+As a country, our numbers will be higher than most other countries because of our liberties, socializing, traveling, and population size.

 In a democracy or republic, the government must compromise and consider the desires of the people.
 Most American’s do not want their liberties restricted.
 The beaches were full of spring break students just last week, and gulf courses were packed across the state of Florida.
-The virus is going to put a lot of stress on our society, health care systems, and humanity.
+The virus will put a lot of stress on our society, health care systems, and humanity.
 I am curious about what our new normal will be after the virus.

 The past and fighting the coronavirus with a healthy immune system

 The country began to shut down slowly.
-Professional sports and corporations canceled events, and theaters, bars, theme parks, and gyms closed down.
+Professional sports and corporations canceled events, theaters, bars, theme parks, and gyms closed down.
 I knew things were dangerous when Disney World was closed.
 There was a run on the supermarkets.
 Toilet paper was the first thing to disappear off the shelves.
 I still have not figured out why toilet paper.

 One day, I received a text message from my employer stating there was a mandatory zoom meeting.
 At the zoom meeting, my employer informed us that all of our classes switched to online and that we would work from home.
 There was a shift in our culture, and it felt like we were preparing for war.
 The entire United States was under attack by an enemy that was an existential threat.
 The world around me had changed, and there was nothing I could do about it.
 I was now living in an occupied country.